jcu-eresearch/plone-user-doc/source/faq.rst

 Uploading Multiple Files and Folders (Linux)
 --------------------------------------------

+Gnome-based Systems
+^^^^^^^^^^^^^^^^^^^

-1. Gnome-based Systems Typically, Ubuntu and Debian operate with the Gnome desktop environment; follow these instructions if they suit your system.
+Typically, Ubuntu and Debian operate with the Gnome desktop environment; follow these instructions if they suit your system.

-   a.
-Click onto the Places menu, and choose Connect to Server.
+1. Click onto the Places menu, and choose Connect to Server.
-   b.
-Under Service Type select either WebDAV (HTTPS) or WebDAV (HTTP) if you don't have the former.
+2. Under Service Type select either WebDAV (HTTPS) or WebDAV (HTTP) if you don't have the former.
-   c.
-Enter the following details:
+3. Enter the following details:
     i.
 Server: espaces.edu.au
     ii.
 Port: 443
     iii.
 Folder: "<your eSpace Id>" e.g: https://espaces.edu.au/<your eSpace Id>
     iv.
 User Name:
-            1. On you eSpace site, click on 'Sharing'
+         a.
+On you eSpace site, click on 'Sharing'
-            2. You will see a list of users, including your name.
+         b.
+You will see a list of users, including your name.
 You username is displayed next to your name.
 It is a long alphanumeric string.

-   d.
-Check 'Add bookmark' if you want to save this location for later (and enter a bookmark name).
+4. Check 'Add bookmark' if you want to save this location for later (and enter a bookmark name).
-   e.
-When the Enter Password prompt appears, enter your site password.
+5. When the Enter Password prompt appears, enter your site password.
 You can choose to remember the password, if you so wish.
     i.
 On your eSpace site, under your username, top right hand corner, click on Preferences ii.
 Click on the Password tab.
     iii.
 Click 'Generate new password'.
     iv.
 Your new password is displayed in the 'Info' bar.

-   f.
-The WebDAV folder should appear under your Places menu, and on the Desktop as well.
+6. The WebDAV folder should appear under your Places menu, and on the Desktop as well.
 Drag and drop files into this location to copy them to your site.

+Other Linux Variations
+^^^^^^^^^^^^^^^^^^^^^^

-2. Other Linux Variations Linux distributions vary widely, but on any system with a command line, you can follow these instructions.
+Linux distributions vary widely, but on any system with a command line, you can follow these instructions.

 The command line tool 'cadaver' is a WebDAV client.

-   a.
-Install this program using something like yum install cadaver or apt-get install cadaver
+1. Install this program using something like yum install cadaver or apt-get install cadaver
-   b.
-Then connect using the command: cadaver https://espaces.edu.au:443/<your eSpace Id> just like your url
+2. Then connect using the command: cadaver https://espaces.edu.au:443/<your eSpace Id> just like your url
-   c.
-If you are prompted to accept the certificate, enter y for yes.
+3. If you are prompted to accept the certificate, enter y for yes.
-   d.
-Enter your site credentials when prompted.
+4. Enter your site credentials when prompted.

    User Name:
     i.
 On you eSpace site, click on 'Sharing' ii.
 You will see a list of users, including your name.
 You username is displayed next to your name.
 It is a long alphanumeric string.

    Password:
     i.
 On your eSpace site, under your username, top right hand corner, click on Preferences ii.
 Click on the Password tab.
     iii.
 Click 'Generate new password'.
     iv.
 Your new password is displayed in the 'Info' bar.

-   e.
-This tool operates in a similar fashion to FTP or SFTP with get, put and ls commands.
+5. This tool operates in a similar fashion to FTP or SFTP with get, put and ls commands.
 Enter help for more information.